dwyl/learn-amazon-web-services/README.md

 	![upload 2](https://cloud.githubusercontent.com/assets/5912647/12922815/f1cbb8ec-cf4a-11e5-97b0-fda80b5940c2.png)

-5. Test the website by entering the website URL in the browser
+5. Test the website by entering the website URL in the browser!

+	The uploading of files can be incorporated into your continuous integration process. **NB the names of the files need to be versioned to prevent the cached version being displayed after an update.**

 ### Notes